richiebtlr852/TAC_ETL_project/README.md

 Lambda function pulls files ('accident', 'vehicle') from TAC Website and copies them into S3 raw bucket

 S3 raw bucket sends event trigger to SnowPipe.
-Snowpipe loads the files into landing.
+Snowpipe loads the files into landing stage within Snowflake.

-Data is then populated through the different Snowflake stages - landing, staging, star schema
+Data is then populated, using DBT, through the different Snowflake stages - landing, staging, star schema

-End result is star schema (FACT_ACCIDENT & DIMS are populated within Snowflake)
+End result is star schema within Snowflake (FACT_ACCIDENT & DIM tables) are populated and can be used for analytics and insights